craftercms/docs/source/developers/cook-books/box/use-box-to-store-assets.rst

 Step 2: Enable the Box File Upload Control
 ------------------------------------------

-In |siteConfig| > Configurations > Site Config Tools, in the <controls> section, enable the Box File Upload by adding the following lines:
+In |siteConfig| > Configuration > Project Config Tools, in the <controls> section, enable the Box File Upload by adding the following lines:

 .. code-block:: xml
     :linenos: